Table of Contents

 There are a few possible reasons why your grout may still be wet after 24 hours:

-• The room temperature is too low.
-Grout must be applied in a room of at least 50°F (10°C) to dry properly.
-The grout may take longer to dry if the room is too cold.
+- The room temperature is too low.
+To dry properly, grout must be applied in a room of at least 50°F (10°C).
+If the room is too cold, the grout may take longer to dry.

 Moreover, if your grout is still wet after 24 hours, you should allow it to dry.
-However, it may take longer than usual for the grout to dry completely due to one of the abovementioned factors.
-Therefore, if the grout does not dry after an extended period, it may be necessary to remove the wet grout and reapply it.
+However, due to one of the above-mentioned factors, it may take longer than usual for the grout to dry completely.
+Therefore, if the grout does not dry after an extended period, it may be necessary to remove and reapply the wet grout.

 I’m in a hurry to use my newly tiled bathroom.